Josh-TX/my-expense-report/README.md

 ### Assigning Categories

 There are 2 ways to assign categories & subcategories: category-rules or manual categories
 * A category-rule defines how transactions can automatically be assigned a category.
-The way it works is simple: If the transaction's name starts with or includes the test (case-insensitive), it'll assign the transaction the rule's category & subcategory.
-It doesn't actually store the assigned category alongside the transactions.
-Instead, it stores the category-rule, and the category-rule is used to compute the transaction's category each time the web-app is loaded (or after changes are made).
+The way it works is simple: If the transaction's name starts with or includes the rule text (case-insensitive), it'll assign the transaction the rule's category & subcategory.
+It doesn't actually store the assigned category alongside the transaction.
+Instead, the category-rule itself is stored, and the category-rule is used to compute the transaction's category each time the app is loaded (or after changes are made).
 * A manual category just means that the category is stored alongside the transaction.
 Manual categories will have higher precendence than category-rules.

 ### Special Categories